tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 * [ ] TODO:Get mermaid displaying correctly on github pages

-There were dreams of having this one syslog server being used for everything include some other rsyslog config but that was also scaled back to focus on noise reduction and until I can refine my rsyslog configs.
+There were dreams of having this one syslog server being used for everything by including some other rsyslog configs for log management but that was scaled back to focus on noise reduction and until we can refine the rsyslog configs.

 > [!NOTE] Data Collection Endpoint
-> I mention Data Collection Endpoint(s) and DCE's above.
+> I mention Data Collection Endpoint's (DCE) above.
 Mostly to be aware of the component.
 You can create Data Collections Endpoints but you don't need to unless you're using Azure Private Links.

-So now we have syslog messages going into our Log Analytics Workspace and there is a lot, and I think a fair bit of it is noise.
+Now we have syslog messages going into our Log Analytics Workspace and there is a lot, and I think a fair bit of it is noise.

 ## Syslog Noise

+> [!NOTE] No SYSLOG for Sentinel
+> In **this** scenario i'm **not** sending SYSLOG messages into Sentinel.
+That can be done but wasn't the point of this post.

 Here is how I started to determine the level of noise. `DeviceVendor` is part of the [CEF standard](../pages/misc-references.md#cef).
-So try this KQL Query in your Log Analytics Workspace and adjust your time period/limit per your logging load (Start small then increase either the limit or the time range to get an idea):
+So try this KQL Query in the Log Analytics Workspace and adjust your time period/limit per your logging load (Start small then increase either the limit or the time range to get an idea):

 ```kql
 CommonSecurityLog
 | summarize Count=count() by DeviceVendor
 ```

-Messages where the DeviceVendor is blank is syslog noise (Noise may be unfair, but they are not CEF messages).
+Messages where the `DeviceVendor` is blank is syslog noise (Noise may be unfair but in this scenario they shouldn't be there as we are not sending regular SYSLOG messages to Sentinel.
+So they are not CEF messages).
 Also note that those that know syslog facilities better than me may not have chosen the USER facility.
 I didn't have a choice given the Firehose API client.
 Maybe I could roll my own client?
 ARE YOU HIGH?
 Anyway back on topic...

 Where is the noise coming from?
 I had to muck around with syslog configs to get an idea.
 But here are some examples I found: